Paul Fontaine: War Watercolors

 Paul Fontaine sought a European sojourn as a way to put into practice what he had gleaned from his studies at the Yale Art School, a traveling fellowship (the Winchester Wirt Fellowship) that would have taken him to Paris and to Italy.
-However, with war breaking out in the 1930s, such a trek was unfeasible and thus Fontaine used his fellowship to take himself and Virginia to the Virgin Islands.
+However, with war breaking out in the 1930s, Fontaine used his fellowship to take himself and Virginia to the Virgin Islands.
 They lived mostly in Tortola, but also spent time in Puerto Rico, Guana Island, and Virgin Gorda through 1940 and '41.
-Ever Spartan, they built their own thatched hut and lived with the minimal resources available to them, though Paul's painting flourished with gauzy, stippled impressions of beaches, palms, and sailboats that crept into his later abstract work.
+With the conditions posed, it was a source of inspiration for Fontaine's later abstract works.

 After this year abroad, the Fontaines returned to the States where they built a studio in Worcester called Rocky Tor.
 In 1943, Paul was drafted and sent to Italy as an infantryman.

 Following a group show at the Worcester Art Museum in May 1943, his next exhibition and second official one-man show was a touring one, first held at the Margaret Brown Gallery in Boston in March 1945 after his tour of duty, which focused entirely on the war watercolors.
 The show was also displayed at Ripon College, the Fitchburg Art Center, the Milwaukee Museum of Art, and the Kalamazoo Museum of Art.
-In October 1945, the Milwaukee Sentinel published a lengthy article on Fontaine's watercolors to accompany the exhibition, entitled "Impressions of a Worcester Combat Artist," which detailed Fontaine's life and work up to that point and included images of significant war watercolors.
+In October 1945, the Milwaukee Sentinel published a lengthy article on Fontaine's watercolors to accompany the exhibition entitled Impressions of a Worcester Combat Artist, which detailed Fontaine's life and work up to that point and included images of significant war watercolors.
 Writer Robert Creighton states that "in Sgt.
 Fontaine we have a combat artist with a decidedly different slant.
-This young man, an outstanding product of the Worcester Art Museum School as well as of Yale, has expressly stated…that he had no intention of reproducing photographically the history of his progress up the Italian peninsula.
+This young man, an outstanding product of the Worcester Art Museum School as well as of Yale, has expressly stated...that he had no intention of reproducing photographically the history of his progress up the Italian peninsula.
 Instead he has set down in his unique – and sometimes quite abstract – way the situations in which he found himself."
 The show consisted of twenty watercolors, which constitute the only visual documentation of this period (he had completed at least one hundred works while in Tortola).

 After the war's end, Fontaine began working for the Historical Division as a cartographer in Paris, but a change in position to graphics director found him relocating to Frankfurt, to be joined by Virginia and their young daughter Carol in the winter of 1946.